The-Politico/django-slack-forms/README.md

 | Menus           | The  `value` of the option | `{"text": "My Option", "value": "[ARGUMENT]"}`                  |
 | Actions         | The text of the message    | `[ARGUMENT]`                                                    |

+###### Example
 Let's take a look at an example.

 You're making a new user form which adds/updates a `User` to your database.
 Your API is a standard one which looks and acts like this:
 ```
-https://example.com/api/user/UNIQUE_ID/ <-- GET requests return the data of the entry with that UNIQUE_ID
+https://example.com/api/user/UNIQUE_ID/ <-- GET requests return the data of the record with that UNIQUE_ID
-https://example.com/api/user/ <-- POST requests create a new entry (request data has no ID)
+https://example.com/api/user/ <-- POST requests create a new record (request data has no ID)
-https://example.com/api/user/ <-- PUT requests update an entry (request data has ID)
+https://example.com/api/user/ <-- PUT requests update a record (request data has ID)
 ```

 To properly set up your form to use this setup you'd use the following values:
 - Data Source: `https://example.com/api/user/{id}/`
 - Webhook: `https://example.com/api/user/`

 This app will fill the `{id}` in `https://example.com/api/user/{id}/` with the argument retrieved from the trigger and send a GET request to get starting data for the form.

-Once processed, forms triggered without an ID will send POST requests to `https://example.com/api/user/` while forms triggered WITH an ID will send PUT requests to `https://example.com/api/user/` with the ID in it's `slackforms_meta_data` (see [Example Payloads](/#example-payloads) to see what that looks like).
+Once processed, forms triggered without an ID will send POST requests to `https://example.com/api/user/` while forms triggered WITH an ID will send PUT requests to `https://example.com/api/user/` with the ID in it's `slackforms_meta_data` (see [this](/EXAMPLES.md#form-data-webhook) for an example of what that payload looks like).

 ### Setting Up Your Slack App